pieroproietti/penguins-eggs/documents/i386-nodejs.md

 to install the nodejs version 8.

-After that is better to look apt upgradin of nodejs
+After that is better to look apt upgrade of nodejs

 just use: